harshnahta/react-lightbox-js/README.md

 npm install --save react-lightbox-js
 ```

 **React Lightbox js** gives you the ability to add lightbox functionality which can be managed/customized manually by the user/as per requirement.
-It is easy to use and comes with many features and more features coming in the future.
+It is easy to use and comes with many features.
+The latest version comes with some performance enhancement and few bugs fixes.
+Also new option added **imageBackgroundColor**.
+More features and options coming in the future, stay tune with us.

 ## Usage